outpace/remote/README.md

     ;; headers, on-request, and on-status work exactly like they do in ;; defendpoint.
 Here they are scoped to the :search endpoint.
-Map ;; values such as the ones given by headers and on-status are merged ;; with the deafult values specified in the root scope of the ;; defservice block.
+Map ;; values such as the ones given by headers and on-status are merged ;; with the default values specified in the root scope of the ;; defservice block.
     (headers {"X-Foo" nil ;; Remove the X-Foo header.
               "X-Bar" "baz"}) ;; Add the X-Bar header.